 MBBS stands for Bachelor of Medicine-Bachelor of Surgery, while MD stands for Doctor of Medicine.

-MD is a Master’s/ Postgraduate degree that you can take only after you complete MBBS degree successfully.
-MD is an advanced academic degree in the field of medical, similar to a PhD.
+MD is a Master’s/ Postgraduate degree that you can take only after you complete a MBBS degree successfully.
+MD is an advanced academic degree in the medical field, similar to a PhD.

 2. How long does housemanship last?

-Following successful completion of the medical degree, you are entitled to provisional registration by the Malaysian Medical Council.
-Upon the end of the service, you’re eligible for full registration in Malaysia.
+Following the completion of a medical degree, you are entitled to provisional registration by the Malaysian Medical Council.
+Upon the end of service, you’re eligible for a full registration in Malaysia.